DWI Pre-trial Diversion

 If everything goes well, how do I start the program?

 You sign a contract with the County Attorney that lists the conditions of the program.
-We will do a Zoom meeting that starts the program.
+We will either do a Zoom or in-person meeting that starts the program.
+I put a SAMPLE contract at the bottom of this page.

 Does the program cost anything?